Skip to content

 The bottom line

-The “right” amount of savings depends on your age, income, and goals, but the benchmarks are clear: 3 to 6 months of expenses in cash, and a retirement balance that scales from 1x your salary at 30 to 10x your salary at 67.
+The benchmarks are clear: 3 to 6 months of expenses in cash, and a retirement balance that scales from 1x your salary at 30 to 10x your salary at 67.

 If you are behind, the best time to start was years ago.
 The second best time is today.
 Every dollar you save now has more time to grow than a dollar you save next year.
 Automate your savings, capture your raises, and focus on the savings rate rather than the balance.
 The numbers will follow.